On two-sided skew braces: Weakly trivial skew braces

-The following version of Goursat's lemma holds for skew braces. \begin{lemma} There is a bijective correspondence between subdirect products of skew braces $A$ and $B$ and triples $(I,J,\rho)$ where $I$, respectively $J$, is an ideal of $A$, respectively $B$, and $\rho:A/I\to B/J$ is an isomorphism of skew braces. \end{lemma} \begin{proof} We only give a sketch of the construction.
+The following version of Goursat's lemma holds for skew braces. \begin{lemma} There is a bijective correspondence between subdirect products of skew braces $B$ and $C$ and triples $(I,J,\rho)$ where $I$, respectively $J$, is an ideal of $B$, respectively $C$, and $\rho:B/I\to C/J$ is an isomorphism of skew braces. \end{lemma} \begin{proof} We only give a sketch of the construction.
 Further details are just as in the classical case and are left to the reader.
-Given a subdirect product $C$ of $A$ and $B$, let $J'=\ker \pi_A$ and $I'=\ker \pi_B$.
-Clearly, $J'$ is of the form $\{0\}\times J$ with $J$ an ideal of $B$.
-Likewise, $I'=I\times \{0\}$ where $I$ is an ideal of $A$.
-The map $\rho:A/I\to B/J$, given by $\rho(a)=b$ if and only if $(a,b)\in C$, is a well-defined skew brace isomorphism.
-We therefore end up with a triple $(I,J,\rho)$.
-Conversely, if a triple $(I,J,\rho)$ is given, the pullback of
+Let $A$ be a subdirect product of $B$ and $C$, where we identify $A$ with the image of its embedding.
+Let $I\subseteq B$ be $B$ such that $I\times \{0\}=A\cap (B\times \{0\})$ and $J\subseteq C$ such that $\{0\}\times J=A\cap (\{0\}\times C)$.
+Then $I$, respectively $J$, is an ideal of $B$, respectively $C$, and the map $\rho:B/I\to C/J$, given by $\rho(a)=b$ if and only if $(a,b)\in A$, is a well-defined skew brace isomorphism.
+We therefore obtain a triple $(I,J,\rho)$.